Tickets & Deals

 Other premiums may be awarded.

-CUT FLOWERS, Annual [Select Class 1 or Class 2]
+CUT FLOWERS, Annual [Select Division 1 or Division 2 and specify Class]

-Class 2 Annual Garden Flowers - YOUTH (Age 16 and under)
+Division 02 Annual Garden Flowers - YOUTH (Age 17 and under)

 10. Celosia, cockscomb or crested type - 3 stems